 In 2021, that number will close in on 90%, and US digital display advertisers are expected to invest nearly $80 billion.

 This process gives advertisers a direct avenue to be iterative with campaigns based on data received from first, second, and third party sources.

 With access to enhanced data and the ability to implement changes based on what it reveals with no lead time, programmatic buying optimizes media placement quickly and gives advertisers the ability to make changes based on internal changes or external market forces immediately.

-Guidelines from the Media Rating Council count a video ad as viewed when at least 50 percent of the ad is visible for two consecutive seconds.
+Guidelines from the Media Rating Council count a video ad as viewed when at least 50% of the ad is visible for two consecutive seconds.

-Your client's website is made of dozens, hundreds, or even thousands of unique visual elements -- but there's no reason they have to be presented the same way to every single visitor.
-They can, in fact, be customized to individual users based on what you know about them, providing the content that is most likely to be relevant to them first.
+Your client's website is made of dozens, hundreds, or even thousands of unique visual elements — but there's no reason they have to be presented the same way to every single visitor.
+They can, in fact, be customized to individual users based on what you know about them, providing dynamic content that is most likely to be relevant to them first.

 You already expect your advertising partners to understand web visitors and only serve your ad to relevant targets.
 You can use the same logic to create different versions of your site that are displayed for each unique visitor.

-eMarketer estimates that mobile has already passed desktops as Google’s top device driver of ad revenues, but that doesn’t mean you can concentrate exclusively on mobile.
+Statista estimates that, by 2022, mobile will outpace desktops for total ad spend.
+But that doesn’t mean you can concentrate exclusively on mobile.

 Instead, people-based measurement uses unique identifiers that can track engagement across devices.
 This gives you the ability to measure ROI by channel, obtain accurate reach and frequency measurement, and even tie offline conversions to online interactions.